BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

 The flag is [Base85](https://en.wikipedia.org/wiki/Ascii85) (also named Ascii85) encoded.
-Decode either with Python (see home_run.py - using the base64 python package) or use an online tools like [cryptii](https://cryptii.com/).
+Decode either with Python (see home_run.py - using the base64 python package) or use an online tool like [cryptii](https://cryptii.com/).

 Flag: rtcp{uH_JAk3_w3REn't_y0u_4t_Th3_uWust0r4g3}